FLAMEGPU/FLAMEGPU2-docs/src/guide/visualisation/adding-details.rst

 Models
 ------
-If your environment is instead represented by a 3D model, it is possible to load it into the visualisation using :func:`addStaticModel()<flamegpu::visualiser::ModelVis::addStaticModel>` which returns a :class:`StaticModelVis<flamegpu::visualiser::StaticModelVis>`.
+If your environment is instead represented by a 3D model, it is possible to load it into the visualisation using :func:`newStaticModel()<flamegpu::visualiser::ModelVis::newStaticModel>` which returns a :class:`StaticModelVis<flamegpu::visualiser::StaticModelVis>`.
 This can then be used to specify the model's location scale and rotation as required.

 Like the models representing agents, currently only the ``.obj`` (wavefront) format is supported.